chouseknecht/nginx-container/README.md

 ### Static content

-The default configuration file serves content from */usr/share/nginx/html*.
+Content is served from */var/www/nginx*.
+The default *index.html* from Nginx is copied into this directory.
+To serve your content, simply mount a host directory or named volume to this path.

 ## Requirements